50 Best Things to Do in Kyoto: 2025 Must-See Activities

 1. Samurai Ninja Museum Kyoto

 The museum also has exhibits from the Edo Period from samurai and ninja families, along with real katanas!
-You can even book a lesson to try them out with the Samurai Sword Training Lesson--this is the only event that you can use a real samurai sword.
-All the workshops and classes use model swords so even kids can participate.
+You can even book a lesson to try them out with a Samurai Sword Training Lesson—the only event to use a real samurai sword.

 There is a secret date spot for Japanese lovers in Arashiyama!
 You can also visit temples, check out the bamboo grove and feed wild monkeys all at the same place.

-This area is outside the downtown area and has a lot of stops at temples and shrines so it's best to explore it for half a day.
+The Arashiyama Bamboo Forest area is outside the downtown area and has a lot of stops at temples and shrines, so it's best to explore it for half a day.
 There are a lot of cafes and restaurants around the area so there's no need to worry about snacks and food.

 Most pictures of the forest can't hold a candle to the real thing.
 What you see on the web is just a fraction of the magical experience, so make sure you add this to your itinerary!